 You might assume that the Big Brown bat is the same of the Little Brown bat in many ways, but maybe not all.
 The Big Brown bat, or Eptesicus fuscus, is brown, but also larger in size, averaging between 10 to 13 centimeters in length, 14 to 16 grams in weight, and 28 to 33 centimeters in wingspan.
 They’re very similar to Little Brown bats in that they are nocturnal, use echolocation for navigation aid, and keep an insectivore’s diet.

 You Wouldn’t think a bat species using this name would be a common annoyance in the U.S., but in all of North America, the Mexican Free-Tailed bat is a common one.
 They get their name out of a characteristic trait: their tails are almost as long as their whole body, and extends beyond the uropatagium.
 They also have long, narrow wings with pointed tips that assist in their agile flying skills.

-If you have bats in Or around your residence, notify Wildlife Experts For safe and humane bat exclusion services you can trust.
+If you have bats in Or around your residence, notify Critter Control Orlando FL for safe and humane bat exclusion services you can trust.
 They have the Proper tools, training, and equipment to safely eliminate bats and Eliminate bat issues employing non-lethal techniques